- Beauty Glossary

 What is aluminium?

 Aluminium is a chemical element and light metal found in the periodic table.
 You're probably familiar with aluminium from everyday items you find in your home, such as pans, pots, furniture and foil.
-It's also known for the metal used to store canned drinks.
+It's also known for the metal used to retailer canned drinks.

 What is aluminium-free deodorant?